-Questions, comments, and requests for information related to Public Hearings may also be submitted to Housing & Community Development Commission staff by calling 847.377.2150, emailing communitydevelopment@lakecountyil.gov or by writing to Lake County Department of Planning, Building, and Development, 500 W. Winchester Road, Libertyville, IL 60048.
-Information on the HOME Investment Program; can be obtained from Lake County's website at: https://www.lakecountyil.gov/1894/Community-Development.
+Questions, comments, and requests for information related to Public Hearings may also be submitted to: Housing & Community Development Commission staff by calling 847.377.2150, emailing communitydevelopment@lakecountyil.gov or by writing to: Lake County Department of Planning, Building and Development - Community Development, 500 W. Winchester Road, Libertyville, IL 60048.